A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

 \subsection{Application-Inspired Directions}

-Since deep graph representation is widely used these years, many problems are solved while many others arose.
+Since deep graph representation has been widely used these years, many problems have been solved while many others have arisen.
 While we observe many real-world applications, we conclude plenty of challenging problems that are not yet solved.
 Here in this subsection, we outline a few.